PepeAlex/BUPA_Liver_Disorders/README.md

 > The result by CMDER:
 ![Alt text](https://github.com/PepeAlex/BUPA_Project/blob/writing/3_bupa.png)

-> One more type of statistical utilazed was "pivot function".
-It is exceedingly useful, and use the syntax to format the output needed.
-In this code I described each column divide by "Field" and list the count in each "Field", the mean, the standard deviation, MIN, MAX, and 25%th, 50%th and 75%th percentiles' of each numeric columns. import pandas as pd
+> One more type of statistic utilized was "pivot function".
+It is exceedingly useful, and uses the syntax to format the output needed.
+In this code, I described each column divided by "Field" and listed the count in each "Field", the mean, the standard deviation, MIN, MAX, and 25%th, 50%th and 75%th percentiles' of each numeric columns. import pandas as pd

       # extracting BUPA data and adding names to it.